Pratiking/Noise-Pollution-Monitoring-IoT/README.md

-# Noise-Pollution-Monitoring-IoT
+# 🔊 Noise Pollution Monitoring System (IoT)

 An IoT-based system designed to monitor environmental noise levels in real time using an ESP32 microcontroller and KY-037 sound sensor.
-The system visualizes noise levels on a Node-RED dashboard and sends alerts via the Blynk mobile application.
+The system visualizes noise levels on a Node-RED dashboard and sends alerts via the Blynk mobile application using the MQTT communication protocol.

 ---

 ## 📌 Project Overview

 Noise pollution is a major environmental concern in urban areas.
-This project measures surrounding noise intensity and provides real-time monitoring through a web dashboard and smartphone interface.
+This project measures surrounding sound intensity and provides real-time monitoring through a web dashboard and smartphone interface.

 ---